Salesforce Admin Interview questions

 Hierarchical A special lookup relationship available for only the user object.
 It lets users use a lookup field to associate one user with another that does not directly or indirectly refer to itself.
 For example, you can create a custom hierarchical relationship field to store each user’s direct manager.

 For more details, please refer to this link Object Relationships Overview

 A roll-up summary field calculates values from related records, such as those in a related list.
 You can create a roll-up summary field to display a value in a master record based on the values of fields in a detail record.
 The detail record must be related to the master through a master-detail relationship.
 For example, you want to display the sum of invoice amounts for all related invoice custom object records in an account’s Invoices related list.
 You can display this total in a custom account field called Total Invoice Amount.

 For more details refer official link roll-up summary field

-What are different Levels of data access in Salesforce?
+What are the different levels of data access in Salesforce?

 Organization level security

 For your whole org, you can maintain a list of authorized users, set password policies, and limit logins to certain hours and locations.